namin/lms-koika/README.md

 The idea is to specialize
 an assembly program
 wrt
-a hardware processor written as a staged interpreter (including micro-architectural details like speculation and data caching) and and produce a *residue* C program semantically equivalent to the original assembly program but with explicit micro-architectural details, including the side-channel information reified into first-order variables.
+a hardware processor written as a staged interpreter (including micro-architectural details like speculation and data caching) and produce a *residue* C program semantically equivalent to the original assembly program but with explicit micro-architectural details, including the side-channel information reified into first-order variables.